Bourkekev/ms1-music-school/README.md

 ### Technical

-For generating browser prefixes - [Autoprefixer for CSS](https://autoprefixer.github.io/)
+ - For generating browser prefixes - [Autoprefixer for CSS](https://autoprefixer.github.io/)

-The border gradient on the About page under the school stats was inspired by this article on [loxodrome](https://www.loxodrome.io/post/gradient-borders/) and also on [CSS-Tricks](https://css-tricks.com/gradient-borders-in-css/).
+ - The border gradient on the About page under the school stats was inspired by this article on [loxodrome](https://www.loxodrome.io/post/gradient-borders/) and also on [CSS-Tricks](https://css-tricks.com/gradient-borders-in-css/).

-I found a way to close the navbar when an anchor point is clicked using jQuery on this [stackoverflow page](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).
+ - I found a way to close the navbar when an anchor point is clicked using jQuery on this [stackoverflow page](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

-How to replace the Bootstrap dropdown caret icon from [stackoverflow](https://stackoverflow.com/questions/54396053/how-to-replace-bootstrap-dropdown-toggle-icon-with-another-default-icon)
+ - How to replace the Bootstrap dropdown caret icon based on this [Stack Overflow question.](https://stackoverflow.com/questions/54396053/how-to-replace-bootstrap-dropdown-toggle-icon-with-another-default-icon)

+ - When a user clicks the 'Enquire' button beside a specific class on the classes page, they will be brought to the Enquiry form below and the checkbox for that specific instrument will be selected.
+The javascript onclick function to achieve this, based off a question on [Stack Overflow.](https://stackoverflow.com/questions/25763800/check-checkbox-by-clicking-button)

 ### Content
  - The text for the music Quotes were taken from the [CMuse article.](https://www.cmuse.org/100-famous-and-inspirational-music-quotes/)